Piliostigma thonningii

 Fruit

-The Fruit is a large, woody, dense, indehiscent Pod that is up to 23 x 7cm.
-Initially, the many green pods turn reddish brown.
-They then develop tiny raised lines (photo 259).
-The heavy mature pods may occur in large numbers and weigh down the branches.
-The variously shaped Seeds (photo 260) are imbedded in a floury pith.
+The Fruit is a large, woody, dense, indehiscent Pod (photo 259) that is up to 23 x 7cm.
+In this photo the remains of the calyx sepals are visible at the base of the pedicel.
+Initially, the many green pods turn reddish brown (photo 253).
+Pods then develop tiny, raised red lines (photo 259).
+The dense (heavy) mature pods may occur in large numbers and weigh down the branches.
+The variously shaped Seeds (photo 260) are imbedded in a floury pith and are small (in excess of 3 000 per kg.)
 Dispersal only occurs when the pods fall and decay.
 (Jun-Sep).

 Distribution & Ecology

 This Plant often grows on riverbanks and in open bushveld (a sub-tropical woodland ecoregion of southern Africa).
-They usually occur at medium altitudes – often on sandy soil.
+They usually occur at low to medium altitudes – often on sandy soil.
+This tree is conspicuous because of its large bi-lobed leaves (up to one third leaf length) and of the many flowers and numerous pods.
 These plants are located in Limpopo and Mpumalanga e.g. Kruger National Park.
-Beyond South Africa, they occur in Swaziland, central and northern Mozambique, Zimbabwe, Namibia e.g. Caprivi, Angola and northwards into tropical Africa.
+Beyond South Africa, they occur in Eswatini (Swaziland), central and northern Mozambique, Zimbabwe, Namibia e.g. Caprivi, Angola and northwards into tropical Africa.
 Game including Kudu browse the Leaves and Fruit.
-Baboons and monkeys browse the Pods.
-Together with fungi, the Roots fix atmospheric nitrogen and this benefits other plants as well.
-Larvae of the bushveld emperor (Charaxes achaemenes achaemenes) butterflies feed on these leaves and other leaves including Pterocarpus (Kiaat) species, zebrawood (Brachystegia spiciformis) as well as the African Ebony (Diospyros mespiliformis).
+Baboons, monkeys and cattle browse the Pods.
+Together with fungi, the Roots fix atmospheric nitrogen and this eventually benefits other plants as well.
+Larvae of the bushveld emperor butterfly (Charaxes achaemenes achaemenes) feed on these leaves, and other leaves including Pterocarpus (Kiaat) species, zebrawood (Brachystegia spiciformis) as well as the African Ebony (Diospyros mespiliformis).

 Ethnobotany

-The dry Pods may be ground into a nutritional meal and is said to equal maize in feeding value.
-Green pods and wood ash have a lathering quality and used as soap.
+The dry Pods have a high Vitamin C content and may be ground into a nutritional meal.
+This is said to equal maize in feeding value.
+Green pods and wood ash have a lathering quality and are used as soap.
 Cattle seek out the pods.
 The Bark is used as a substitute for lipstick.
-Fibre is extractable from fresh bark.
-This is used for string and for making rope.
+Fibre is extractable from fresh bark and is used for string and for making rope.
 Bark also yields tannin – used for tanning leather.
 Dyes are extractable from boiled plant parts.
 The bark yields red dye.
 Roots yield red-brown dye and the Pods and Seeds yield blue-back dye.
 The roots are used for giving a glaze to pottery.
-People eat the pods (vitamin C and high protein content) in times of drought – a good substitute for maize.
-Chewed young Leaves relieve thirst and are eaten by cattle.
+Chewed young Leaves relieve thirst and are eaten by game and cattle.
 Wood.
 The heartwood varies between dark brown and pinkish.
 The sapwood is light brown.
 The timber is generally useful.
 The straight-grained wood is used for grain mortars, tool handles, and spoons as well as for hut construction.
 Termites may cause a problem.
 The wood also makes a good Fuel that burning for a long time at high temperature and generating little smoke.
 This tree is suitable for a large garden and makes an excellent shade tree.
 Scarified (scarify – to slit or scratch the outer coat of seeds in order to speed up germination) seeds are used for Propagation.
-Alternatively, prior to planting, the seeds can be soaked in hot water and left overnight.
-The trees grow in a wide range of soils types and are useable as Pioneer plants.
+Here, prior to planting, the seeds can be soaked in hot water and left overnight.
+The trees grow in a wide range of soil types and are useable as Pioneer plants (are hardy species which are the first to colonize new or previously disturbed areas).
 Plant parts, including pods, are used in local medicine.
 This tree has deep roots.

 References